 MuVi-Award

-In 1999 Oberhausen introduced the world’s first festival prize for music videos.
+In 1999, Oberhausen introduced the world’s first festival prize for music videos.
 Music videos had increasingly managed to emancipate themselves from their purely illustrative and advertising function, transforming themselves into a completely independent visual form.
-Today, music videos have proven themselves to be an independent short film genre that even managed to survive the decline of its midwife, music television.
-This programme gathers together all works nominated for the 2022 MuVi Award, supplemented by one artistically outstanding video from the MuVi International programme.
+Today, music videos have proven themselves to be an independent form of short film that even managed to survive the decline of its midwife, music television.
+This programme gathers together all works nominated for the 2023 MuVi Award, supplemented by one artistically outstanding video from the MuVi International programme.

 Art and Experiment